Portrait photo of Mary Luard

 Clinical Scope and Populations Served

-It has been an incredible joy to work alongside people as they heal, grow, and develop.
+It has been an incredible joy to work alongside people as they heal and grow into a version of themselves that bring them more balance and stability.
 I work with both individuals and couples from all walks of life, embracing diverse backgrounds, identities, and experiences, ranging from young adults to seniors.
 Each client brings their own unique story, and it’s a privilege to support them in navigating their personal and relational challenges.